cjacker/enjoy/README.md

 axis_as_mouse=0
 ```

-And map `axis_up/down/left/right` to which key or mouse click you need.
+And map `axis_up/down/left/right` to which key or mouse button you need.

 Finally, `enjoy`.